maclennann/hubot-chartroom/README.md

 ## Why not just use hubot-graphite

-Actually, you should use hubot-graphite if you can.
+Actually, you **should** use hubot-graphite if you can.
 That has support for saved graphs and is significantly faster to respond.

-However.
+However, the reason it is significantly faster to respond, is because the majority of what it does is construct a URL for the graph.

-Since it just constructs you a URL and puts it in the room, users with Graphite instances that are inaccessibile to HipChat will not be able to take advantage of auto-generated thumbnails on the links.
-And if they are not in the office they will be unable to click the links themselves.
+This is great if your Graphite is accessible from outside of the LAN, so HipChat can generate a thumbnail and all users in the room can get to the graph.
+But what makes ChartRoom different is that this actually downloads the image from Graphite and shares it via the HipChat API.

-This script actually downloads the image from Graphite, then shares it with a configured room in HipChat.
-Sharing it in HipChat has the side-effect of uploading it to S3.
-Once the file is uploaded, Hubot finds the S3 link for it and shares it back to whomever requested it.
+**NOTE:** This script needs a single preconfigured room to share this image with. **However** once it is posted, Hubot finds the S3 URL and shares that with the requesting user or room.

-This extra step of uploading it to a specific room first is to get around issues with the hubot-hipchat plugin regarding renaming rooms.
+This extra step of uploading it to a specific room first is to get around [issues with the hubot-hipchat adapter](https://github.com/hipchat/hubot-hipchat/issues/196) regarding renaming rooms.
 If a room has been renamed, Hubot will be unable to locate the API ID of the room and so will be unable to share that image directly to the room.
-So now users are just expected to provide an API ID for a room in the environment variables.
+So users are just expected to provide an API ID for a room in the environment variables.
 Images will be shared there first, before their links are copied to the end user/room.

 ## Configuration